-▲ WARNING
+WARNING

-- damage, shift only H when vehicle is stationary and at idle - APPLY BRAKE TO START - · When this vehicle is not in operation or unattended, place shift in the park position. - .
-Stop the vehicle and apply the Brake before using the Shift Lever, the 2WD/4WD Switch and the Diff Lock Switch - Must use Low Gear if total payload is greater than 584 lbs.
-(265kg). - Total payload includes weight of operator. passenger, cargo. accessories and trailer.
+- To avoid transmission damage, shift only when vehicle is L stationary and at idle - APPLY BRAKE TO START - · When this vehicle is not in operation or unattended, place shift in the park position. - · Stop the vehicle and apply the Brake before using the Shift Lever. the 2WD/4WD Switch and the Diff Lock Switch - · Must use Low Gear if total payload is greater than 584 lbs.
+(265kg). - Total payload includes weight of operator, passenger, cargo. accessories and trailer